-In all my years of traveling around the world, all the things I’ve seen, done and experienced the riding through and staying the night in the Sahara is honestly one of my greatest highlights and the best thing; it’s budget traveler friendly!
+Before we dive into this Sahara desert tour though I do have to admit something.
+In all my years of traveling around the world, all the things I’ve seen, done and experienced the riding through and staying the night in the Sahara is easily was one of my greatest experiences and the best thing; it’s budget traveler friendly!

-Well, you can either do it independently and get a local or a guide to take you into the desert once you get to the dunes, or book an organised Sahara desert tour to start from Marrakech or Fes.
+So, you can either do it independently and get a local or a guide to take you into the desert once you get to the town on your own, or the other option is to book an organized Sahara desert tour from Marrakech or Fes.

 Which methods suits you best?

-A Pre-booked Sahara desert tour is good for you if you prefer everything organised for you, if you want to just turn up and be led the whole way and be hassle free in planning.
-However with tours, everything is on time restraints, there’s an itinerary to follow, there’s no freedom of length of time spent in one place, or where to eat and sleep and depending on your view that can be seen as a pro or a con.
+A Pre-booked Sahara desert tour from Marrakech is a better option if you prefer everything organized for you if you want to just turn up and be led the whole way and be hassle free in planning or don’t have the time to do it yourself.
+However with tours, everything is on time restraints, there’s an itinerary to follow, there’s no freedom of length of time spent in one place, or where to eat and sleep.
+It’s all pre-determined and there’s less of a chance of spontaneity, so depending on your view that can be seen as a pro or a con.

 Remember, you should go for the option that suits you and your traveling style best.

-I’ll be honest, I prefer to do trips independently, I like to have the freedom to explore in my own way at my own pace, to figure out my own route, and doing things my way.
-For me it’s more of an adventure to get to the destination that way.
+As I mentioned I prefer to do trips independently, I like to have the freedom to explore in my own way at my own pace, to figure out my own route, and doing things my way.
+For me, it’s more of an adventure to get to the destination that way.

-Having said that, I have taken tours in the past and due to time restraints (I was only in Morocco for a week) I chose to book a Sahara desert tour.
+Having said that, I have taken tours in the past and due to time restraints so this time I chose to book a Sahara desert tour.

-If you decide to go the organised tour route, then your first course of action is to seek out a tour company/operator.
+If you decide to go the organized Sahara desert tour route, then your first course of action is to seek out a tour company/operator.

-When it comes to choosing one for the Sahara desert, there is no need to worry.
-There’s no shortage of budget tour options.
+When it comes to choosing a Sahara desert tour, there is no need to worry.
+There’s no shortage of budget Sahara desert tours from Marrakech.

-Although you might get tempted to just book one online and get it out the way, there are plenty of options in Morocco itself.
-In Marrakech it felt like every other shop was a tour operator, and even the ones that weren’t will know somebody who sells one.
+You might get tempted to just book one online and get it out the way, but there are plenty of options in Morocco itself.
+It felt like every other shop was offering Sahara desert tours from Marrakech, and even the ones that weren’t knew somebody who sold one.
 You can book them through your hostel or Riad (although not the best option as I found out from people in my hostel.)
 And, don’t even worry about booking too far in advance, tours run 365 days a year.

-I learnt that most operators pretty much offer the same options and itineraries the only difference between then are the prices.
+I learned that most Marrakech desert tours offer pretty much the same options and itineraries the only difference between then are the prices.
 (Prices vary on the quality of the tour operator and trip.
-However some companies charge a higher rate for a poorer quality of trip.
+However, some companies charge a higher rate for a poorer quality of the trip.
 More on this later.)

-Most Sahara Desert Tours have pretty much the same Itineraries, they typically range like this:
+Most Sahara Desert Tours from Marrakech have pretty much the same Itineraries, they typically range like this:

 Budget trips – Basic camps and tents, Air conditioned Mini-vans.

-Private tours are available but at a higher cost.
+Private Sahara desert tours are available but at a higher cost.

-I opted for the 3 day Marrakech to desert tour (which included mini tours and stops along the way, first night in shared or private accommodation, a 2 hour camel ride to your camp, a night’s stay at the desert camp, a return journey back to Marrakech.
+I opted for the 3 day Marrakech to desert tour which included mini tours and stops along the way, first night in shared or private accommodation, a 2-hour camel ride to the camp, a night’s stay at the desert camp, with a return journey back to Marrakech.